openharmony/docs/en/application-dev/napi/napi-data-types-interfaces.md

 **napi_async_cleanup_hook_handle**

-Value used to register a callback for an asynchronous operation.
-It is mainly used to perform a cleanup operation when an asynchronous operation is complete or canceled, for example, releasing a resource or canceling an operation.
-Using **napi_async_cleanup_hook_handle** ensures that related resources are correctly released and cleaned up when an asynchronous operation is complete or canceled, thereby avoiding problems such as memory leakage.
+Value used to register a callback for an async operation.
+It is mainly used to perform a cleanup operation when an async operation is complete or canceled, for example, releasing a resource or canceling an operation.
+Using **napi_async_cleanup_hook_handle** ensures that related resources are correctly released and cleaned up when an async operation is complete or canceled, thereby avoiding problems such as memory leakage.

 ### Callback Types